-The device does not require the system to entirely preprogram prior to executing the Automatic Sector Erase Set-up command and Automatic Sector Erase command.
+The Automatic Sector Erase does not require the device to be entirely pre-programmed prior to executing the Automatic Sector Erase Set-up command and Automatic Sector Erase command.
 Upon executing the Automatic Sector Erase command, the device will automatically program and verify the sector(s) memory for an all-zero data pattern.
 The system is not required to provide any control or timing during these operations.

 When the sector(s) is automatically verified to contain an all-zero pattern, a self-timed sector erase and verify begin.
-The erase and verify operations are complete when either the data on Q7 is "1" at which time the device returns to the Read mode or the data on Q6 stops toggling for two consecutive read cycles at which time the device returns to the Read mode.
+The erase and verify operations are complete when the data on Q7 is "1" and the data on Q6 stops toggling for two consecutive read cycles, at which time the device returns to the Read mode.
 The system is not required to provide any control or timing during these operations.

-When using the Automatic Sector Erase algorithm, note that the erase automatically terminates when adequate erase margin has been achieved for the memory array (no erase verification command is required).
+When using the Automatic sector Erase algorithm, note that the erase automatically terminates when adequate erase margin has been achieved for the memory array (no erase verification command is required).
 Sector erase is a six-bus cycle operation.
 There are two "unlock" write cycles.
 These are followed by writing the set-up command 80H.
 Two more "unlock" write cycles are then followed by the sector erase command 30H.
-The sector address is latched on the falling edge of $\overline{\text{WE}}$ or CE, whichever happens later, while the command (data) is latched on the rising edge of $\overline{WE}$ or $\overline{CE}$ , whichever happens first.
-Sector addresses selected are loaded into internal register on the sixth falling edge of WE or CE, whichever happens later.
-Each successive sector load cycle started by the falling edge of WE or CE, whichever happens later must begin within 50us from the rising edge of the preceding WE or CE, whichever happens first.
+The sector address is latched on the falling edge of WE or CE, whichever happens later, while the command(data) is latched on the rising edge of \overline{WE} or \overline{CE} , whichever happens first.
+Sector addresses selected are loaded into internal register on the sixth falling edge of \overline{WE} or CE, whichever happens later.
+Each successive sector load cycle started by the falling edge of \overline{WE} or \overline{CE} , whichever happens later must begin within 50us from the rising edge of the preceding \overline{WE} or \overline{CE} , whichever happens first.
 Otherwise, the loading period ends and internal auto sector erase cycle starts.
 (Monitor Q3 to determine if the sector erase timer window is still open, see section Q3, Sector Erase Timer.)
-Any command other than Sector Erase (30H) or Erase Suspend (B0H) during the time-out period resets the device to read mode.
+Any command other than Sector Erase(30H) or Erase Suspend(B0H) during the time-out period resets the device to read mode.